RavinduRB/Animated-Clock/README.md

-This application is created using HTML, CSS, and JavaScript programming languages.
+This animated clock is created using HTML, CSS, and JavaScript programming languages.